glumpo/UkraineWarRussiansData/README.md

 go build -o searcher main.go
 ```

-Or use prebuilt binaries (e. g. searcher.exe from repo)
+Or use prebuilt binaries (e. g. searcher_windows_x32.exe from repo)

 # How to use
 Run from directory with xlsx files